 BSc Programme in Agricultural Economics

-This course examines the challenges posed by poverty affecting billions of people in low-income countries across the world, taking an economic approach to conceptualizing those challenges, their causes and solutions.
-The course will provide the students with theoretical frameworks enabling them to understand, measure, analyse and discuss themes within the development economics literature focusing on poverty and its alleviation.
+This course examines the challenges posed by poverty affecting a billion people in low-income countries across the world, taking an economic approach to conceptualizing those challenges, their causes and solutions.
+The course will provide the students with theoretical frameworks enabling them to understand, measure, analyse and discuss themes within the development economics literature focusing on poverty, its consequences and its alleviation.
 Key questions discussed during the course include: What is life like when living with under a dollar a day?
 Are famines unavoidable?
 Is child labour necessary?
 Is education and health key to lifting people out of poverty?
 Why are the poor forest-dependent and the forest-dependent poor?
 Does growth help the poorest of the poor?
 And does aid matter for development?

 - Poverty and inequality